-To highlight what makes your company unique, you could say, "We use a novel approach because unlike most other developers, we visit each organization to find out exactly what people need.
-Although this takes a bit more time, it means that on average, 95 percent of our clients are happy with the first beta version of their app."
+To highlight what makes your company unique, you could say, "We use a novel approach because, unlike most other developers, we visit each organization to find out exactly what people need.
+Although this takes a bit more time, it means that 95 percent of our clients are happy with the first version of their app."

 After you communicate your USP, you need to engage your audience.
 To do this, prepare open-ended questions (questions that can't be answered with a "yes" or "no" answer) to involve them in the conversation.

-Make sure that you're able to answer any questions that he or she may have.
+Make sure that you're able to answer any questions that might come back at you, too.

 When you've completed each section of your pitch, put it all together.

-Then, read it aloud and use a stopwatch to time how long it takes.
-Your elevator pitch should be no longer than 20 - 30 seconds.
-Otherwise you risk losing the person's interest, or monopolizing the conversation.
+Then, read it aloud and time how long it takes.
+It should be no longer than 20-30 seconds.
+Otherwise, you risk losing the person's interest, or monopolizing the conversation.

-Then, try to cut out anything doesn't absolutely need to be there.
+Try to cut out anything that doesn't absolutely need to be there.
 Remember, your pitch needs to be snappy and compelling, so the shorter it is, the better!

 "My company develops mobile applications that businesses use to train their staff remotely.
 This means that senior managers can spend time on other important tasks.

 "Unlike other similar companies, we visit each organization to find out exactly what people need.
-This means that, on average, 95 percent of our clients are happy with the first version of their app.
+This means that 95 percent of our clients are happy with the first version of their app.

 "So, how does your organization handle the training of new people?"

 Like anything else, practice makes perfect.
-Remember, how you say it is just as important as what you say.
+Remember, how you communicate is just as important as what you say.
 If you don't practice, it's likely that you'll talk too fast, sound unnatural, or forget important elements of your pitch.